Dee68/milestone_project4/README.md

 ### Special thanks to the following:
 - Code Institute
 - My mentor for his extraordinary insight and useful feedbacks.
-- Our facilitator Irene from Code Institute for keeping up with us on our daily schedules in the classroom.
+- Our facilitator Irene Neville from Code Institute for keeping up with us on our daily schedules in the classroom.
 - Friends and collegues that helped in testing the application.